ecordes-vt/docs/src/docs/developer/engines/tutorial/README.md

 In the steps that follow, we'll build a simple text-processing engine that extracts vocabulary words from a file.
 The JSON output produced by the engine follows the structure shown in the example at [Building a Keyword extraction Engine](developer/engines/cognitive/text/keyword-extraction/?id=engine-output).

-> While the example that follows uses NodeJS, you should note that it's possible to use _any_ programming language to create a cognitive engine, as long as the runtimes can be packaged into a Docker image.
-See [https://github.com/veritone/engine-toolkit/tree/master/engine/examples](https://github.com/veritone/engine-toolkit/tree/master/engine/examples) for engine examples written in Python and Go.
+> While the example that follows uses Node.JS, you should note that it's possible to use _any_ programming language to create a cognitive engine, as long as the runtimes can be packaged into a Docker image.

-The purpose of this tutorial is to show you (using actual code and build artifacts) how to structure an engine; package it using Docker; test the engine locally; deploy it onto the Veritone platform, and test the deployed engine, live, in aiWARE.
+The purpose of this tutorial is to show you (using actual code and build artifacts) how to structure an engine; package it using Docker; test the engine locally; deploy it into the Veritone platform; and test the deployed engine, live, in aiWARE.

 ## Before You Begin <!-- {docsify-ignore} -->